Rio, more than most cities, is defined by her

 is Santa Teresa.
 Located adjacent to downtown and to

-live, and you can still see many lovely mansions
+and you can still see many lovely mansions there.

-there.
-Located atop a granite morro (hill), Santa
+Located atop a granite morro (hill), Santa Teresa

-Teresa affords wonderful views of the city and
+affords wonderful views of the city and receives

-receives cool breezes.
-It’s a wonderful place to
+cool breezes.
+It’s a wonderful place to wander on a